Helpful Travel Tips

 Often times they can accommodate you if the hotel isn’t full.
 Just be nice!

 Don’t overplan your trip.
 Schedule two or three things and let the day fill in the rest on its own.

 Don’t dismiss money belts.
 Get one that you can tuck under your clothes so no one knows it’s there and you can carry your most valuable possessions (passport, credit cards)

 Libraries, Starbucks and most cafes have free Wi-Fi.
 Check out those places first before paying for internet access.

-– thorough a travel agency and your journey will be tracked
+– through a travel agency and your journey will be tracked

 Do your homework

 – research things like culture, food, places to visit, climate and possible threats

 At the airport – check in and head through security early

 If driving at your destination – wear a seat belt, avoid travelling at night and don’t drive tired